-- Taps: Obviously is pops up a number of times; at the beginning when the school reads off the names and dates of alumni who fell in battle, and when they have their memorial service for General Bache.
-The movie's title also indicates the impending death of the academy.
+- Taps: Obviously pops up a number of times; at the beginning when the school reads off the names and dates of alumni who fell in battle, and when they have their memorial service for General Bache.
+The movie's title, and thus the Trope Namer, also indicates the impending death of the academy.

 - They Call Me Mister Tibbs: Brian to his father :Brian: Stop calling me kid.Sgt Moreland: You expect me to call you Major ?
 You can forget it.

 - They Have Reserves: From Bache : "They kept coming at us, wave after wave.
 Totally indifferent to casualties.
 Of course, the Chinese always had plenty of bodies to spare."